ptrdo/neue-queue/README.md

 queue.draw();
 ```

 **3:** By default, the QueueView chart is configured to chart the Simulations of an Experiment executing in a COMPS environment.
 However, the data which supplies this mode of the QueueView chart are expected to be supplied by routines external to this code.
-This data is assumed to be the normal Response of the two COMPS API calls, [/api/Metrics/Queue](https://comps.idmod.org/api/json/metadata?op=MetricsQueueGetRequest) and [/api/Experiments/Stats](https://comps.idmod.org/api/json/metadata?op=ExperimentGetStatsRequest), and can be delivered via the instantiating config options or parameters of the draw method.
+This data is assumed to be the normal Response of the two COMPS API calls, [/api/Metrics/Queue](https://comps.idmod.org/api/json/metadata?op=MetricsQueueGetRequest) and [/api/Experiments/Stats](https://comps.idmod.org/api/json/metadata?op=ExperimentGetStatsRequest), and can be delivered via the instantiating configuration options or the option object parameter of the draw method.
 So, as an alternative to the above:
 ```javascript
 import Queue from "path/to/queueView.js";